 - Generalized of discomfort and malaise

-The seriousness of motion sickness tends to vary for every individual.
+Above all, the seriousness of the condition tends to vary for every individual.
 Generally, the symptoms settle once the motion stops but some might have symptoms for a few days after an episode of motion sickness.

 Management of motion sickness

-It is recommended to keep the eyes fixed on the horizon or land while on a boat or ship to lessen motion sickness.
+Most noteworthy, keep the eyes on the horizon or land to lessen motion sickness.
 If travelling by car, those who are prone to motion sickness must be in the front seat and look out the window rather than looking at a map, book or computer.

 As an alternative approach, taking ginger in 1-2 grams orally can help prevent motion sickness.